 Evoy’s standardised turn-key system can be used in both new and used boats.

 We have regional partners for retrofitting.
 Contact us for more information.

 Evoy’s computerised engine controller can be set with parameters that match the stern drive’s torque ratings.
 Retaining the existing propeller is most likely an option, as the computerised engine controller and electric motor can be selected to match rpm and torque.
 However, changing the propeller may be desirable in order to achieve increased operational efficiency.
 In a retrofit, we will usually recommend that the stern drive is changed at the same time as the propulsion system.
 The main reason is that when an ICE goes in gear, it connects at 600 – 1000 rpm which can be really hard on the stern drive.
 This is avoided with an electric drive, as it can connect to the stern drive at 0 rpm.
 We recommend you start with a “clean sheet”, by replacing your stern drive, so you do not have any unpleasant surprises.

-You can add solar panels to your boat and integrate them with our system.
+You can add solar panels to your boat and integrate them with our system in the future as an option.
 However, the limited surface area on a boat, plus the additional weight of the panels may reduce the effectiveness of adding solar panels.
-Therefore, for optimal speed and range, we recommend that people use land based charing stations instead of onboard solar system installation, but this depends hugely on the boat.
-For fast boats, this usually holds true with today’s technology and infrastructure.
+Therefore, for optimal speed and range, we recommend that one use land based charging stations in addition to onboard solar system installation, but this depends hugely on the boat.

 Autonomy is commonly divided into 4 or 5 steps.
 At “Entry Level“ a system allows you to follow a route that is plotted on your navigation aid, wither manually or automatically (auto-routing), whilst requiring the navigator to constantly monitor the system.
 However, with “Full Autonomy" (Stage 4 or 5) you and your boat can travel from A to B without the need of human interaction, even included docking.
 This is where Evoy will be with time.